decaby7e/website/content/blog/uids-gids-and-docker.md

 I learned some valuable lessons about ownership and user permissions from researching this topic:

-- File permissions are less a file-system construct and more a system configuration construct.
+- File permissions should be thought of not only as a property of the file-system but also a discrete and verifiable step in the entire configuration of the system.

 - Moving files from one machine to another will almost always require a complete update of the ownership of the files involved in said migration.